 Data Sources & Ranking Approach

 The shown ranking is based on historic revenue passenger kilometers for February 2021.
-All data as published by ICAO.
+ICAO publishes all data.

 What’s Your Opinion About the World’s Biggest Airlines?